Somaliland: Military

 The Somaliland Armed Forces are the main military command in Somaliland.
 Along with the Somaliland Police and all other internal security forces, they are overseen by Somaliland's Ministry of Defence.
 The current head of Somaliland's Armed Forces is the Minister of Defence, Abdiqani Mohamoud Aateye.
 Following the declaration of independence, various pre-existing militia affiliated with different clans were absorbed into a centralised military structure.
 The resultant large military takes up around half of the country's budget, but the action served to help prevent inter-clan violence.

 The Somaliland Army consists of twelve divisions equipped primarily with light weaponry, though it is equipped with some howitzers and mobile rocket launchers.
 Its armoured vehicles and tanks are mostly of Soviet design, though there are some ageing Western vehicles and tanks in its arsenal.
 The Somaliland Navy (often referred to as a Coast Guard by the Associated Press), despite a crippling lack of equipment and formal training, has apparently had some success at curbing both piracy and illegal fishing within Somaliland waters.

 Human rights

+According to the 2023 Freedom House report, Somaliland has seen a consistent erosion of political rights and civic space.
+Public figures and journalists face pressure from authorities.
+Minority clans are subject to economic and political marginalisation, and violence against women remains a serious problem.